-In the latest installment of our “Does It Matter?” series, we continued our number crunching addiction to find the impacts of arm length on an NFL wide receivers performance.
+For the 66th installment of our “Does It Matter?” series, we continued our number crunching addiction to find the impacts of arm length on an NFL wide receivers performance.
 Traditionally, metrics such as height, weight, and speed have been the primary focus when evaluating the potential of wide receivers.
 Through our research and number crunching, we’ve uncovered interesting findings that could change how we evaluate wide receiver prospects.
 In this article we reveal the arm length threshold that signifies a higher performance level.
 Further, we found ten rookie WRs you might want to rethink due to their measurements.

 The Basis of Our Research